fadairo/novelcraft-ai/revision_instructions.md

 **Use this excerpt as a stylistic foundation**:
 "THE MADNESS of an autumn prairie cold front coming through.
 You could feel it: something terrible was going to happen.
 The sun low in the sky, a minor light, a cooling star.
 Gust after gust of disorder.
 Trees restless, temperatures falling, the whole northern religion of things coming to an end.
 No children in the yards here.
 Shadows lengthened on yellowing zoysia.
 Red oaks and pin oaks and swamp white oaks rained acorns on houses with no mortgage.
 Storm windows shuddered in the empty bedrooms.
 And the drone and hiccup of a clothes dryer, the nasal contention of a leaf blower, the ripening of local apples in a paper bag, the smell of the gasoline with which Alfred Lambert had cleaned the paintbrush from his morning painting of the wicker love seat."

+- Remove ALL meta-commentary immediately

+**Writing a literary novel**

+- Do not rush scenes
+- Use the characters mentioned in the outline
+- Transition smoothly between scenes

 ## CORE PRINCIPLES: SOPHISTICATED HUMANITY

 ### 1. **Embrace Literary Complexity While Adding Human Touches**